SupeRuier/awesome-active-learning/contents/AL_combinations.md

 **Survey** for the whole field:
 - [Putting Humans in the Natural Language Processing Loop: A Survey [2021]](https://arxiv.org/pdf/2103.04044.pdf)
+- A Survey of Active Learning for Natural Language Processing [2022]

 Sentiment/text classification:
 - Active learning for imbalanced sentiment classification [2012, EMNLP-CoNLL]